njlauersdorf/ABPs/README.md

 $ cmake --build ./ -j4
 ```

-Test your build, first, exit the compile node, claim a gpu node, re-activate your virtual environment, and use the built-in test command.
+To test your build use the built-in test command.

 ```
-$ exit
-$ cd ~/hoomd-v2.9.7/build
-$ sinteractivevolta
-$ source ~/virtual_envs/hoomd297/bin/activate
 $ ctest
 ```

 I had a 51% pass rate.
 It is likely MPI is not linked properly for these tests, so a similar pass rate should be fine.
-Since we have both MPI and CUDA enabled, most tests should pass, however, a few still fail.
-That's not a big deal.
+Since we have both MPI and CUDA enabled, more tests should pass than our local build.

 Finally, install HOOMD-Blue into your Python environment: